 I’ve found this creates an authentic tasting tacos al pastor sauce for the ground pork with a great balance of sweet, spicy, and smoky.
 And the roasted pineapple creates a thick paste that works really well for a quick cooking sauce.

 If you wanted to use sliced meats, I’d go with a more liquid-based marinade like the one in our chicken al pastor recipe.

 The recipe calls for 80/20 ground pork, which is a fattier cut.
-This extra fat works wonders, helping to fry and create crispy pork bits that you expect from tacos al pastor.
+While I have recipes like my ground pork chili that use leaner 90/10 ground pork, the extra fat works wonders in helping to fry and create crispy pork bits that you expect from tacos al pastor.
 Not to mention, the inherent flavor boost you get from fat and its interaction with aromatics.

 Once the sauce has thickened and starts to caramelize in the bottom of the pan, it’s time to pull from the heat and add the rest of the roasted pineapple cut into bite size pieces.
 If you’d rather use the pineapple as a garnish, skip this step.
 I think it’s easier to serve with the pineapple incorporated in the al pastor ground pork, but that’s just my opinion!

 Serving Ground Pork Tacos Al Pastor